Inmate missing from community correctional facility

-An inmate went missing from the Community Corrections Center-Lincoln, the Nebraska Department of Correctional Services announced Wednesday night.
+An inmate is missing from the Community Corrections Center-Lincoln, the Nebraska Department of Correctional Services announced Wednesday night.

 James Crihfield was granted permission for a personal furlough to go to a local hospital on Wednesday.
 An alert indicated he removed the electronic monitoring device he was wearing.

 Crihfield began a 43-month sentence on July 14, 2021.
 He was convicted of multiple charges of theft by deception and second degree forgery – all out of Lancaster County.
-His tentative release date was October 11, 2022.
+He was tentatively set for release on Oct.
+11.

 Anyone with knowledge of his whereabouts is asked to contact local authorities or the Nebraska State Patrol.

-CCC-L is one of two community custody facilities operated by NDCS.
-Community custody is the lowest custody level and the least restrictive facility.
-Inmates are allowed to participate in work opportunities, attend school and religious services with prior approval and without direct supervision.
+CCC-L is one of two community custody facilities in the state's prison system where inmates are allowed to participate in work opportunities, attend school and religious services with prior approval and without direct supervision.

+The 15-year-old shot into a car outside the stadium, causing a grazing gunshot wound to the left side of the 17-year-old victim's face, police said in court records.
+The feud stemmed from a stolen vape cartridge.

+Police found a .44-caliber revolver, an AR-15 style rifle, a Hopkins & Allen forehand model 1901 revolver and a Smith & Wesson M&P 9mm semi-automatic handgun concealed on three of the boys, a 12-, 14- and 16-year-old.